 Paul Romer, Economist, Stanford

-Exploiting change by increasing resilience in the company
+Exploitation of changes by increasing resilience in the company